hayesx0155/WHSTechNotes/journal.md

 Name:Zaros
 Power:Transform into a big black strong muscular momster called black hulk
 Challenge: defeat Zaros
+# march 31, 2025
+My goal for the school year in to pass the staar test
 # april 24, 2025
 they impact our health and body